Lin-2026/WelcomeTo_FrontEndDev/README.md

 ## Usage
 Click on any of the three card piles to reveal a card.
 Use the shuffle button to reshuffle the piles.
 You can interact with checkboxes and textboxes as you simulate turns in the board game.
-This tool can be used for either personal gameplay aid or as a demo for front-end interactivity.
+This tool can be used for either personal gameplay aid or as a simple front end demo.

 ## Author and Acknowledgement
 Created by **Edison Lin**.
 Inspired by the board game *Welcome To...*.
-Thanks to the developers and designers of the original game for the concept and structure.

 ## Roadmap
 Planned improvements include: